 Instructional Intervention Teams

 Instructional Intervention Teams (IITs) throughout Howard County work with teachers to improve student outcomes using the case management model for problem solving.
+The IIT process is based on the Instructional Consultation Teams (IC-Teams) model (Rosenfield & Gravois), which has been supported in the research as an effective process to reduce disproportionality in special education and to increase teacher self-efficacy at the elementary level.

 - Students acquire the skills needed to achieve at least grade level outcomes and/or to display appropriate positive behavior.